nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * `SEVERE` : Message shows critical problem detected which may possibly cause the termination of the application
 * `WARNING` : Message shows that developers can continue with the program, but with caution
-* `INFO` : Message shows information showing the noteworthy actions by Tâche
+* `INFO` : Message shows information showing the noteworthy actions by Tache
 * `FINE` : Message shows details that are not usually noteworthy but may be useful in debugging

   > E.g. print the actual list instead of just its size